 Martech often also uses new ways of working like agile methodology.

 This is a great approach that was originally an IT skill.
 But it can work in many other areas, including marketing.

 It solves many traditional project management problems with a new focus on smaller, more empowered teams.

-(Check out our guide to marketing innovation to see how you can use agile working to launch new products faster).
+(Check out our marketing innovation guide to see how agile helps launch new products faster).

 Use agile as a way to get close-minded marketers engaged with martech.
 Explain that it speed up processes and decision-making.
 It gets you to faster solutions.
 All marketers want that.